Regeneron COVID-19 therapy cuts deaths among hospitalised patients who lack antibodies -study

-LONDON (Reuters) - Regeneron Pharmaceuticals Inc’s COVID-19 antibody cocktail reduces deaths in hospitalised patients who have not mounted their own antibody response, a large British study published on Wednesday found.
+LONDON, June 16 (Reuters) - Regeneron Pharmaceuticals Inc's (REGN.O) COVID-19 antibody cocktail reduces deaths in hospitalised patients who have not mounted their own antibody response, a large British study published on Wednesday found.

 The therapy, REGEN-COV, has been granted emergency use authorisation for people with mild-to-moderate COVID-19 in the United States, but results from the RECOVERY trial provide the clearest evidence of its effectiveness among hospitalised patients.